 Russian Zones Different From American Zones

 On one hand, Russia’s “de-escalation zones” are essentially the same thing as “safe zones” and “no-fly zones.”
-For instance, they are geographic areas in which no aerial assaults will be allowed and no military flights are to take place.
+For instance, they are geographic areas in which no aerial assaults will be allowed and no military flights from Syria to Germany are to take place.
 However, there is a notable difference between the zones envisioned by the U.S. and the zones being implemented by Russia.

 That being said, the United States does not tend to fly over many of the areas encompassed by the new “de-escalation zone” plan, although it has done so in some isolated instances in the past.
 These airspaces are protected by Syrian SAM systems as well as Russian forces.
 The U.S. does fly over Idlib, however, and the Israelis tend to fly anywhere they wish, always confident that they can fight to the last American if Syria responds.